Mongolia–Singapore relations: History

 The earliest documented contact between modern Singapore and Mongolia started in 1950, when nine Mongolian pilgrims arrived at Singapore in a ship called the Automedon from Jeddah.
 In 1960s, the trade between Singapore and Mongolia was restricted due to the anti-communist policies of Singapore.

 Singapore and Mongolia established diplomatic relations on June 11, 1970.
 Tsevengombyn Demiddagva, the Ambassador of Mongolia to India, was appointed as the first non-resident Ambassador of Mongolia to Singapore two years later.
 In 1990, B. Sharavsambuu, the Vice Chairman of the Councils of Minister of Mongolia, visited Singapore, marking the first official contact between the two countries.
-In 1992, Mongolia set up a trade representative office in Singapore; a consul, Haidav Gungaajav, was resident in Singapore at 100 St Patrick Rd during the late 1990s.
+In 1992, Mongolia set up a trade representative office in Singapore; a consul, Haidav Gungaajav, was resident in Singapore at 100 St Patrick Rd during the mid- and late-1990s.
 A consulate-general was set up in Singapore ten years later, under Resolution No.92 of the Parliament of Mongolia in 2001, whereby the Trade Representative Office of Mongolia was reorganized as a Consulate General.
 In 2008, the consulate-general became an embassy and Gansukh Purevjav became the first resident ambassador of Mongolia to Singapore, Delgermaa Banzragch in 2012, and in 2015 T.Lkhagvadorj (who also served as Dean of the Diplomatic Corps in 2020).
 The current Ambassador of Mongolia to Singapore is S.Enkhbayar (since December 2021).

 In 1995, Puntsagiin Jasrai, the Prime Minister of Mongolia, visited Singapore, the first Prime Minister of Mongolia to do so.
 Further Prime Ministerial visits were by Nambaryn Enkhbayar in October 2002, then-Prime Minister Ts.Elbegdorj in 2005, S.Batbold in 2011 and Oyun-Erdene Luvsannamsrai in July 2022.
 In 2001, Natsagiin Bagabandi was the first President of Mongolia to visit Singapore.
 The President of Mongolia, Tsakhiagiin Elbegdorj, made a state visit to Singapore in November 2013.

-Other high-level visits to Singapore took place in 2019 and 2020, by the Mongolian Minister for Foreign Affairs D. Tsogtbaatar (5-8 June 2019), and the Speaker of the Parliament of Mongolia, G. Zandanshatar, in January 2020.
+Other high-level visits to Singapore include one by the Mongolian Minister for Foreign Affairs D. Tsogtbaatar (5-8 June 2019), and in January 2020, by the Speaker of the Parliament of Mongolia, G. Zandanshatar, who became Prime Minister of Mongolia in June 2025.